English Functional Skills Level 1 & 2

 Before you enrol you will complete a short skills check to make sure you are matched onto the right level of course.
-This will also help you identify which skills you need to improve, to have clear goals, and to be able to work independently with the resources provided.
+This will also help you to identify which skills you need to improve, get clear goals and work independently with the resources provided.

 - How will I be assessed?